Frequently asked questions on Microsoft Q&A.

 What is Microsoft Q&A?

 Microsoft Q&A is a global, community-driven platform for timely, high-quality technical answers.
 Microsoft Q&A has replaced MSDN and TechNet forums for English users.
-Microsoft Q&A will replace MSDN and TechNet forums for non-English forums in the future.
+Microsoft Q&A will replace MSDN and TechNet forums for non-English users in the future.

 Why Microsoft Q&A?